 MS Access is not only bounded with this particular ODBC Connection Failed error.
-There are many other errors frequently occurs which may damages your whole Access Database or results to get stuck in corruption issues.
-So, if you want to keep your access database files safe-side and free from any corruption glitches then also keep proper and updated backup of your Access database.
+There are many other errors that frequently occur which may damage your whole Access Database or result to get stuck in corruption issues.
+So, if you want to keep your access database files safe-side and free from any corruption glitches then also keep a proper and updated backup of your Access database.

-But if you are already dealing the access database corruption issue or the error conquered after the access database file corruption then also you need to worry for it.
+But if you are already dealing with the access database corruption issue or the error conquered after the access database file corruption then also you need to worry about it.
 Just try the professional Access Database Repair And Recovery tool to effectively repair Access database MDB/ACCDB files.

 This MS Access recovery software works efficiently to repair corrupt/damaged Access database.
-Apart from that the software deeply scans every segment of corrupted access database and removes all glitches from it.
-The tool is just perfect to recovers all the items of Access Database files like Tables, Queries, Indexes and Macros etc. safely and securely without any issue.
+Apart from that the software deeply scans every segment of the corrupted access database and removes all glitches from it.
+The tool is just perfect to recovers all the items of Access Database files like Tables, Queries, Indexes, and Macros, etc. safely and securely without any issue.

 Hopefully, the aforementioned manual tricks will troubleshoot the Access Error 3151- ODBC Connection Failed error.

 So, try them out and do share your experiences with us in our comment section.
 But apart from this error if you have queries about any other Access database related error or issue then ask in our comment section.